-The farm is included on the Hop on Hop off bus tour of Stratford, otherwise you’ll want to either take a taxi or public bus to get here.
+The farm is included on the Hop on Hop off bus tour of Stratford, otherwise you’ll want to either take a taxi, train (Wilmcote train station is just a couple of minutes walk away) or public bus to get here.

 Entry to Mary Arden’s Farm requires a ticket.
-Normally a ticket can be bought which includes all the properties operated by the Shakespeare Birthplace Trust.
-However, this property is closed until Spring 2021 at the earliest.
 You can see more on the official website here.